Agency Records from Transfer through Disposition

 - Item 4: Completed by the FRC.

-- Item 6: Once a transfer is approved by the FRC the transfer number is cited here on the SF 135 and is marked on the boxes that can now be shipped according to FRC instructions.The ARCIS transfer number is a unique 4-part number ("PT-XXX-YYYY-####" where XXX is the record group expressed as a 3-digit number, YYYY is the Fiscal Year, and #### is a system generated number).
-This differs from legacy transfers where it was a 3-part number ("PXXX-YY-#### where P is the facility code, XXX is the record group expressed as a 3-digit number, YY is the Fiscal Year expressed as 2 digits, and #### was a NARS5 generated number).
+- Item 6: Once a transfer is approved by the FRC the transfer number is cited in Item 6 and must be marked on the boxes The ARCIS transfer number is a unique 4-part number ("PT-XXX-YYYY-####" where XXX is the record group expressed as a 3-digit number, YYYY is the Fiscal Year, and #### is a system generated number).
+Legacy (pre-ARCIS) transfers display in three parts: PXXX-YY-####, where P is the facility code, XXX is the record group, YY is the Fiscal Year, and #### is a system generated number).

 - Item 6(e): Enter the inclusive range of numbers (e.g., 1-30).